 Skip to main content

 This guide walks you through making your first Partna API call.
-By the end, you will have fetched live conversion rates and understand the basic request pattern for every endpoint.
+By the end, you will understand the basic request pattern for every endpoint.

 1. Get your API credentials